dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/tests.md

 ### `relationships`

-This test validates that all of the records in a child table have a corresponding record in a parent table.
+This test validates that all of the records in a child <Term id="table" /> have a corresponding record in a parent table.
 This property is referred to as "referential integrity".

 The following example tests that every order's `customer_id` maps back to a valid `customer`.